ABA is the abbreviation for Applied Behavior Analysis, the science that studies human behavior using evidenced-based or proven, techniques.

 The Registered Behavior Technician (RBT) credential is intended for people who will work directly with clients, following a program that their supervisor (a BCaBA or BCBA) has created.
 Many RBTs work with children, adolescents, or adults with developmental disabilities doing things like helping them learn to use language, brush their teeth, stop hurting themselves, and much more.

-Currently, there are only a handful of RBTs in Spanish-speaking countries around the world, but there are plenty of people who need services in these countries!
+Currently, there is only a handful of RBTs in Spanish-speaking countries around the world, but there are plenty of people who need services in these countries!

 ABATech and Florida Tech have been partnering together to deliver online ABA education for over 10 years.
 This year, we have put our expertise and experience together to create a brand-new, fully-online, 40-hour RBT training course, entirely in Spanish.
 The Esenciales RBT course will be available online on October 15, 2018!